Habit Change: How to Quit Unhelpful Habits

 - Use the “exposure ladder” technique.
 List situations you avoid, ranking them from least to most challenging.
 Begin with the least challenging (bottom of the ladder), and work your way up to the most challenging.
 When working in therapy, often the fear at the top becomes less daunting due to the progress made as you move up the steps.

 - Take one small step outside your comfort zone daily (e.g., speaking up in a meeting).
-Confidence is grown through practice – so this is a great way to show your brain that you can cope in these situations, even when feeling discomfort.
+Confidence is learned and grown through practice – so this is a great way to show your brain that you can cope in these situations, even when feeling discomfort.

 - Create a “confidence toolkit” of tools and techniques that help you feel more assured.
-Include snippets of positive reviews or feedback, affirmations and evidence of you achieving your goals.
+Include snippets of positive reviews or feedback, affirmations and evidence of you achieving your goals. have this in mind whenever you're nervous about showing up.

-Comfort Zone
+6. Staying in Comfort Zone

 to New Challenges.